FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_advancedAccountAdministration/c_st_delegatedAdministration/_index.md

 The following topic describes how to create a delegated administrator:

--   <a href="t_st_create_delegated_administrator" class="MCXref xref">Create a delegated administrator</a> - Provides how-to instructions for creating a delegated administrator.
+-   [Create a delegated administrator](t_st_create_delegated_administrator) - Provides how-to instructions for creating a delegated administrator.